IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_website.md

 You should have a **dedicated**, thesis website to document the **weekly** progress of your MS Thesis in wordpress on http://sites.bxmc.poly.edu
 * Students are expected to share their progress with the instructor and class using their thesis website.
-* You can receive web server space from IDM’s Technology Manager, Elton Kwok, MAGNET 883.
-Email eltonkwok@nyu.edu to set up an appointment for your web server space
+* You can receive web space from IDM’s Technology Manager, Elton Kwok, MAGNET 883.
+Email eltonkwok@nyu.edu to set up an appointment for your web space.
 * IDM’s FTP server info: http://sites.bxmc.poly.edu (Use active mode to connect)
 * Create a *thesis* folder
 * Install wordpress in this folder